akhilmurthy/IDB/PITCHME.md

 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What did they do well?</span></span>

 - Aesthetic landing page and about page
-- Nav bar highlights
+- Nav bar highlights,
 - Page loads quickly and all at once
-- test
+- They have a cool loading icon
+- They implemented a search for each model

 +++
 @title[What did we learn from their website?]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What can we learn from their website?</span></span>

 - The layout of the website could be much more interactive without sacrificing clarity and minimalism.
-- test
+- J.K.
+Rowling has written other books apperently?

 +++
 @title[What can they do better?]